bgamari/ghc-wiki-import/float-more-eqs2018.md

 Thus, the RHS should prevent floating only if it is a flattening skolem whose definition's free non-flattening variables (recurring on free flattening skolems) include a variable with a level N \>= M. If such a free var exists, then the equality might flip, which might enable more `EQSAME` interactions, which we do not attempt to anticipate, choosing the simpler pessimism.
-Even if `EQSAME` that didn't happen, the level of the LHS has increased, and so a former decision float might now be revealed as premature; if we some how knew `EQSAME` interactions were not a risk, we could strengthen the predicate to `N >= L`: let it flip as long as it still wouldn't prevent `w` from floating.
+Even if a new `EQSAME` interaction didn't happen, the level of the LHS has increased, and so a former decision to float might now be revealed as premature; if we some how knew `EQSAME` interactions were not a risk, we could strengthen the predicate to `N >= L`: let it flip as long as it still wouldn't prevent `w` from floating.

 ### Rule for Consideration